 We recognise that sometimes things beyond your (and our) control can impact your participation in a Good Grid Event.
 As part of our policy, if you are impacted by a power outage during a GoodGrid Event, we will still reward you the $10 incentive payment.
 This payment will be added to your total GoodGrid rewards.
 You can review your household’s energy data at www.ausnetservices.com.au/myHomeEnergy.

 How do the competition prize draws work?

-All other competitions We hold regular competitions during the program.
-Keep an eye on the GoodGrid newsletters for any upcoming competitions, or visits www.goodgrid.ausnetservices.com.au/residential/competitions.
+We hold regular competitions during the program.
+Keep an eye on the GoodGrid newsletters for any upcoming competitions, or visit www.goodgrid.ausnetservices.com.au/residential/competitions.

 I recently moved into a new house.
 Can I sign up for GoodGrid?